choujimmy/koa-request-language/README.md

 ```

 ### Usage with [L10ns](http://l10ns.org)
-Access all your localizations in `req.localizations`.
+Access all your localizations in `ctx.localizations`.

 ```javascript
 import requestLangauge from 'koa-request-language' import localizations from 'path/to/l10ns/output/all'